ME-NBeyond/raygun-exception-listener-old/README.md

 ##Usage
 You can automatically send both PHP errors and object-oriented exceptions to Raygun.
 The RaygunClient requires an HTTP transport (e.g. Guzzle or other PSR-7 compatible interface).

 Currently, there are 2 Guzzle-based transport classes. asynchronous and synchronous.
-As of Version 0.0.*, This package only uses the synchronous transport class
+You can choose to use either the GuzzleSync or GuzzleAsync by setting `setUseAsync` to `true`.

-Below you can find an example code on how to utilize this package
+###example code
 ```php
 <?php